hongaar/ajde/README.md

  - var/log
  - public/assets/media/upload

-#### Directories to delete in production

-Remove these files and directories to cleanup your Ajde install for production:

- - loadtest.php
- - phpinfo.php
- - install.php

 #### Secret

-Create a new random string (preferably 32 characters or more) and put it in `private/config/Config_Application.php` (replace `randomstring`)
+Create a new random string (preferably 32 characters) and put it in `private/config/Config_Application.php` (replace `randomstring`)

 #### Prepare database

-Create a new database, and run `private/dev/data.sql` on this database.
-Edit the database credentials in `private/config/Config_Application.php` to match the newly created database.
+Create a new database, and run `dev/data.sql` on this database.
+Edit the database credentials in `app/config/Config_Application.php` to match the newly created database.

 #### Prepare admin user